Publishing an Adventure: Pricing, Promotion, and Pre-Release

 With artwork in hand, it’s now time to think about how this is going to be promoted.
 I think it’s a good idea to have all your promotional posts pre-written.
 This saves time, as you can simply copy and paste things to Twitter, Facebook, or wherever when it comes time to announce the release, rather than trying to write new posts for every medium right when you need them.
 Now is also a good time to write the copy for your product page, too.

 Let’s start with Twitter and Facebook.
-Twitter gives you 140 characters plus and image.
-Facebook gives you as much space as you want, but hides anything after the 5th line under the Read More link.
+Twitter gives you 140 [now it’s 280] characters plus an image.
+Facebook gives you as much space as you want, but hides anything after the 5th line under the Read More link [I rarely use Facebook these days, so I have no idea if this information is still accurate].

 With Twitter marketing, you’re going to want to use hashtags.
 As a minimum, you’re going to want to use #dnd and #dmsguild in every promotional post for your product.
 Twitter also reduces all links down to 23 characters.
 With the hashtags in there, you’ve got 102 characters to play with – which includes punctuation and spaces.
 So let’s write a few tweets, aiming for 100 characters.
 We’ll start with the obvious and get more complex.
 (And, obvously, the links in these sample tweets don’t go anywhere.)